This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was my favorite alongside the one above with the gigantic live oak draping itself over the front garden and resting almost on the roof of the house.

-Horse and Buggy Tour of The Point
+Horse and Buggy Tour of The Point (Sea Island Carriage Company)

 Even though you may have wandered the streets of The Point on your own, we recommend you also do the horse and buggy tour.
 It’s one of the most popular Beaufort SC things to do.

-It’s probably best to do this first!
+It’s probably best to do this carriage tour first for a great overview of Beaufort!

 The commentary brings to life this area by sharing Beaufort’s unique history during the Civil War, as it was one of the only towns not burned by Sherman’s advancing army.